Our nursing teams

 A nurse led team.
 Supports people to self-manage their long term conditions, multimorbidity and frailty.
 Focus is on supported self-management of mainly respiratory and cardiac disease.
 Helps people, as well as their carers and families, to recognise signs and symptoms of their health getting worse.

-Uses customised care planning to empower people to react in good time and escalate concerns appropriately.
-In so doing so, help people avoid unnecessary hospitalisation.
-Focus on person centredness and promoting future care planning as a matter of priority.
+Customised care planning is used to empower people to react in good time and escalate concerns appropriately.
+In doing so this will help people avoid unnecessary hospitalisations, focussing on a persons centredness and promoting future care planning as a priority.

 Integrated older people’s service (IOPS)